 - 1. Students must advise the course instructor if they are having difficulty completing an assignment on time (prior to the due date of the assignment). - 2.
-Students should be prepared to submit the Academic Consideration Request Form and provide documentation if requested to do so by the course instructor (see reverse side for information on documentation). - 3.
+Students should be prepared to submit the Academic Consideration Request Form and provide documentation if requested to do so by the course. - 3.
 If granted an extension, a revised due date should be established with the course instructor.
 The approval of the Chair of your Department (or the Assistant Dean, First Year Studies, if you are in first year) is not required if assignments will be completed prior to the last day of classes. - 4.
-This course has 9 assignments with only 7/9 assignments counted towards your final grade.
+This course has 8 assignments with only 6/8 assignments counted towards your final grade.
 Academic consideration will not be granted for missed assignments.
-If students miss 2/9 assignments, the remaining 7 assignments will be used in the calculation of the final grade.
-If students miss more than 2 assignments, they will receive a grade of zero on each missed assignment. - 5.
+If students miss 2 assignments, the remaining 6 assignments will be used in the calculation of the final grade.
+If students miss more than 2 assignments, they will receive a grade of zero on each additional missed assignment. - 5.
 This course employs flexible deadlines for assignments.
-The assignment deadlines will be clearly indicated in the assignment document.
-For each assignment, students are expected to submit the assignment by the deadline listed.
+For each assignment, students are expected to submit the assignment by the deadline indicated.
 Should illness or extenuating circumstances arise, students are permitted to submit their assignment up to 72 hours past the deadline without academic penalty.
-Should students submit their assessment beyond 72 hours past the deadline, a late penalty of 20% per day will be subtracted from the assessed grade.
+Should students submit their assessment beyond 72 hours past the deadline, the assignment will receive a grade of zero.
 As flexible deadlines are used in this course, requests for academic consideration will not be granted.
-If you have a long-term academic consideration or an accommodation for disability that allows greater flexibility than provided here, please reach out to your instructor at least one week prior to the posted deadline. - 6.
+If you have a long-term academic consideration or an accommodation for disability that allows greater flexibility than provided here, please reach out to the instructor at least one week prior to the posted deadline. - 6.
 Extensions beyond the end of classes must have the consent of the instructor, the department Chair and the Associate Dean, Undergraduate Studies.
 Documentation is mandatory.